ziotom78/HPixLib/doc/source/introduction.rst

 * Only the C language is supported, and functions are more "low-level".
-This reduces the size of the library and eases its development, at the expense of loosing Fortran/IDL developers (which are the majority of Healpix' library users).
+This reduces the size of the library and eases its development, at the expense of loosing the majority of the scientists (which usually use Fortran, IDL or Python).

 * It only supports maps of double values (the C++ bindings of the Healpix library use template and the user can therefore create maps of ints, booleans and so on).
-Since any 32-bit integer can be represented exactly in a 8-byte double, this means that precision is rarely an issue, but memory can be easily wasted.
+Since any 32-bit integer can be represented exactly in a 8-byte double, this means that precision is rarely an issue.
+However, using this approach you can easily waste lot of memory.

 * Although it is meant as a basis for creating bindings to other languages, HPixLib itself only provides C bindings (i.e. no